kaofelix/opencenter-dashboard/README.md

     npm install -g grunt grunt-cli

+After that, make sure you have all needed npm dependencies installed by running

+    npm install

+at the root of the project directory.

-Right now there are two main tasks that are useful:
+Right now there are two main `grunt` tasks that are useful:

     grunt server